Alan March

 Bayonne Times, May 9, 1922

-Columnist Nick Kenny may have been be showing romantic interest in Miss Wynde inspiring this brief poem.
+Columnist Nick Kenny may have shown romantic interest in Miss Wynde, inspiring this brief poem.

 Bayonne Times, April 26, 1923